Shocking Changes in China

 I believe video authentication provides much stronger authentication than asking for "mother's maiden name" and "last four digits of social security number" as most companies do in the United States.
 It is surely less convenient than answering a few questions, but this is a trade-off for China where fraud is more common.

 In the United States, almost every business accepts credit cards.
-Point-of-Sale (POS) machines cost thousands of dollars, but payment providers such as Square have been offering inexpensive credit card readers that attach to smartphones, which allow smaller merchants such as food trucks and farmer's market vendors can also take credit cards.
+Point-of-Sale (POS) machines cost thousands of dollars, but payment providers such as Square have been offering inexpensive credit card readers that attach to smartphones, which allow smaller merchants such as food trucks and farmer's market vendors to take credit cards.

 China has jumped one-step forward, and eliminated the hardware credit card reader altogether.
 Whenever I attempt to use a credit card, most merchants would refer me to use "WeChat Pay".
 WeChat Pay is a payment feature built into WeChat, the most popular social networking app in China.
 After entering my credit card number into the app once, when I want to make a payment, I just need to open the app, display a barcode on my smartphone screen, and let the vendor scan this barcode using his phone.